gasiino/getdata-008/code_book.md

 we retrieve the features from the file features.txt

-We create from it a data frame by decomposing the names we find, to identify a signal, variable and direction related to each feature. we also give a name to each feature using the pattern featureN where N is its order number.
+We create from it a data frame by decomposing the names we find, to identify a signal, variable and direction related to each feature.

+we also give a name to each feature using the pattern featureN where N is its order number.
 There are 561 features.

+### filter only the measurements for mean and std
-We select only those with signal equal to "mean()" and "std()" and we give them their original name back (concatenation of signal, variable and direction).
+We select only the features with signal equal to "mean()" and "std()" and we give them their original name back (concatenation of signal, variable and direction).

 Therefore all the other features (not mean or std) will keep name in the form "featureN".

 Because the order of the features is the same as the observation columns of our dataset, we use the subset of columns containing "feature" in the name to remove all the columns that are not required.

 Our dataset becomes a data frame of 10299 observations of 69 variables.